Rettend/vscode-copy-open-files/README.md

 # VS Code Copy Open Files & Directory Structure

-Simple extension that provides two main functionalities:
+Simple extension that:

 1. Copies the contents and/or directory structure of all currently open files in your VS Code window.
 2. Copies the directory structure of a selected folder, respecting `.gitignore` rules.
 3. Imports and opens files from a pasted Import List.

-Perfect for sharing code context or project structure with LLMs or colleagues.
+Perfect for sharing code context or project structure with LLMs!

 ## Installation